 - Let the employee know ahead of time what you’ll discuss and how long you expect the review to last.
 Never sandbag an employee or use the review to play the “gotcha” game.

 - Paper trails matter.
 Document what is said, share notes with the employee and allow the employee to respond.

 - Schedule follow-ups throughout the year to address concerns raised at the review and the employee’s progress towards the objectives you set.

 Contact Breon & Associates in Harrisburg

 At Breon & Associates, we are experts in the processes that make businesses more efficient.
 If you have questions about how you can tweak your performance reviews to make them more productive, we have the answers.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an appointment.

 415 Market Street, Suite #205

 3461 Market Street, Ste 101

 901 Dawn Avenue, Suite A